Microsoft Gadgets: Device gadgets and Windows Sideshow

 Windows SideShow is a new technology that lets Windows Vista drive small auxiliary displays of various form factors, offering bite-size pieces of information.
 These include displays embedded on the outside of a laptop lid or on a detachable device, enabling access to information and media even when the main system is in a standby mode.
 Data can also be displayed on cell phones and other network-connected devices via Bluetooth and other connectivity options.

 The display can be updated with a number of different kinds of information, such as contacts, maps, calendar, and email.
 This can then be consulted while the mobile PC is otherwise powered down.
 Since the underlying platform is so power-efficient, it can run for hundreds of hours without draining a notebook battery, while still providing always-on access to data and multimedia content.

 SideShow is coupled to the Windows Vista Sidebar capability – that is, Sidebar Gadgets are easily ported to be compatible with SideShow secondary display applications.
 However, hardware and silicon providers can also provide native capabilities to allow for richer multimedia applications such as text, image, audio and video decode / playback.
 For example, a notebook with an in-lid display could be used as an MP3 player while powered down, with the notebook battery providing hundreds of hours of playback time because of the low power footprint that the Sideshow platform maintains.

-Discontinuation and Revival
+Discontinuation

 According to Microsoft, Gadgets were discontinued because they have "serious vulnerabilities", "could be exploited to harm your computer, access your computer's files, show you objectionable content, or change their behavior at any time"; and "an attacker could even use a gadget to take complete control of your PC".
 Gadgets were completely removed in Windows 8.